0RIHARA/TUX4M/README.md

 [PONY TOWN INFO HERE](https://rentry.co/rinukute-ponytown) . constantly changing it so LOL if u see mistakes pls dont mind it and never bring it up cuz MEIN GOTT its embarassing

-**lovely people** - Kiyo, Flowa, Pyxle, Yoosu, Ana, Whisp, Moon, Hina, Van
+**lovely people** - Kiyo, Flowa, Pyxle, Yoosu, Ana, Whisp, Moon, Hina, Van, Miyo

 `^^ sincerely sorry if you are not here !! i still appreciate you alot though !! :3`